FourStackDev/info-management/README.md

 # info-management
-Spring boot Repository to manage the information of Person profiles
+Spring boot REST Repository to manage the information of Person profiles